VectorMC/Rules/rules.md

 1. These rules are subject to change without notice of any kind.
 2. All users are responsible to keep up to date with any rule changes.
 3. VectorMC has the right to refuse service to anyone, and to punish any player on any platform with or without reason.
-4. All rule changes have a 1 month grace period.
+4. All rule changes have a 1 week grace period.
 5. The user has the right to contact us to request a re-assessment if he/she thinks that they were punished or demoted unfairly.
 6. Users shall not attempt to reverse engineer